Photo: Corporate & Incentive Travel

 (2) “He carried out his responsibilities with tact and dignity.”

-These words provide the foundation of having a powerful presence, implementing professional etiquette, and honoring protocol.
+These words provide the foundation for having a powerful presence, implementing professional etiquette, and honoring protocol.

 How a situation is handled, not the incident itself,